Stem Cell Therapy for Autoimmune Diseases

 Stem Cell Therapy for CIDP and Autoimmune Neuropathy

 For patients with autoimmune neuropathy and CIDP, Innovations Stem Cell Center deploys SVF stem cells through IV along with injections.
 Damaged tissue attracts stem cells through growth factor chemical messages, and deployed stem cells find the damaged or diseased tissue and begin repairs.
-Stem Cell therapy for autoimmune neuropathy is performed at both our Dallas and Fort Worth practice locations.
+Stem Cell therapy for autoimmune neuropathy is performed at our Dallas practice location.

 Patients begin seeing results in the first few weeks of treatment.
 Some patients may require additional deployment.